passalini/desafio-programacao-1/README.md

 Your file needs to have a first line with the coloumns above, but you can put in any order.
 With you want to use other order, remember to use the same order in the other lines!

+## Features
+  - login with Facebook
+  - process report in background
+  - remote report income refresh at index and show
+  - remote report insertion at index
+  - remote pagination

 # How to run
 First you need to check and install the core dependences:
   - redis